nopphiphat/Node-Chat-App/README.md

 ## Description

 Created a chat application using Node.js, Express, Socket.io, Bad-words, Mustache, Moment, and QS.
+The chat app uses the Socket.io library so that users can join a room and chat with individuals in that specific room.
+Current features include: join a room, send messages in that room in bidirectional ways, as well as send geolocation information.
+When users enter or exit the room, the room list updates and an Admin message is broadcast to the users in that room.
+Additional features that could be added includes adding a list of current active rooms where other user can pick and join, and making the username and room names unique and case-insensitive.

 ## Deployed

 The application is deployed on Heroku, [https://nopi-chat-app.herokuapp.com/](https://nopi-chat-app.herokuapp.com/).
-User can access the website and start chatting with their friends in their specific room, and even send each other their location.
+User can utilize the website and start chatting with their friends in their specific room, and even send each other their location.

 ## Installing